-- Manufacture of cell therapies is complex and we may encounter difficulties manufacturing and supplying our cell therapies to patients, whether for clinical trials or for commercial purposes. - We have our own manufacturing facility and our ability to manufacture cell therapies is dependent on our ability to maintain regulatory approval for the facility, recruit employees required for manufacture, manufacture cell therapies reliably and reproducibly and increase manufacturing and supply to meet the required demand. - We are planning to open a new manufacturing facility for allogeneic cell therapies during 2022 and our ability to manufacture allogeneic cell therapies on current timelines is dependent on (a) the timing of opening of the new facility; (b) our ability to obtain regulatory approval for the facility; and (c) our ability to recruit the employees required for manufacture.
+- Manufacture of cell therapies is complex, and we may encounter difficulties manufacturing and supplying our cell therapies to patients, whether for clinical trials or for commercial purposes. - We have our own manufacturing facility and our ability to manufacture cell therapies is dependent on our ability to maintain regulatory approval for the facility, recruit employees required for manufacture, manufacture cell therapies reliably and reproducibly, and increase manufacturing and supply to meet the required demand. - We opened a new manufacturing facility for allogeneic cell therapies during 2022, and our ability to manufacture allogeneic cell therapies on current timelines is dependent on our ability to obtain regulatory approval for the facility and develop and scale-up suitable manufacturing processes.